t-mckeon/t-mckeon/README.md

 - Hi, I’m Thomas
 - I'm a Web Analyst currently working for Cardinal Path in their Analysis and Insights Department.
-I enjoy working in the data analytics feild, especially enjoying projects around web scraping and data wrangling.
+I enjoy working in the data analytics feild,  with projects around web scraping and data wrangling.
 I'm currently exploring the intruiging world of sports analytics, with most of this Github centered around Baseball and Soccer Analytics.
 - For more information of my experience or if you would like to get in touch, I am available through all the following channels:
 - thomas.mckeon@protonmail.com
 - https://www.linkedin.com/in/thomas-mckeon-2020/